 Physical Therapy in Twin Falls and Buhl for Stroke Rehabilitation

-Welcome to Center for Physical Rehabilitation’s patient guide to Stroke Rehabilitation.
+Welcome to CPR Physical Therapy+Performance’s patient guide to Stroke Rehabilitation.

 This guide will help you understand:

 - how a stroke occurs and the difference between types of strokes